Kayley Carrigan: Dance

-After graduating from college, Carrigan pursued her passion and joined IOX Entertainment (formerly known as Powered iOX).
-She performed at various events and competitions across the province of Luzon.
-At the age of 21, after having developed professionalism as a dancer, she took a long hiatus.
+After graduating from college, Carrigan pursued her passion for dance by joining IOX Entertainment (formerly known as Powered iOX Dancers).
+She performed with the group at various events and dance competitions throughout Luzon.
+At 21, after establishing herself as a professional dancer, she took an extended hiatus from performing.

+Carrigan is skilled in a variety of dance styles, including hip-hop, krump, jazz funk, vogue, waacking, cultural dance, Broadway jazz, and contemporary ballet.